IrwinKwan/icse2013/irwin-icse2013-log.md

 ## [Exploring the Impact of Inter-smell Relations on Software Maintainability: An Empirical Study
 Aiko Yamashita and Leon Moonen](http://2013.icse-conferences.org/content/exploring-impact-inter-smell-relations-software-maintainability-empirical-study)

+Something to look at for me to identify potential relationships between code modules in a case study.

 - Big case study at Simula systems
 - Apparently everything can end up as a "Wide Interface".